vlcn-io/linearite/README.md

 - [ ] Paginated infinite scroll so we don't re-fetch 10k items from SQLite each time
 - [ ] Deploy to fly.io
 - [ ] A guide that walks through the implementation of this
+- [ ] Paginated transaction sync -- right now we sync all 20,000 rows at once since they were written in a single transaction.

 ## Running